The architecture for this workload is as follows.

 In order to integrate ECR with Snyk, you need to first create AWS IAM permissions which allows Snyk to interact with Docker images in ECR.

-and Create New Policy
+Goto Policy and Create New Policy with the following JSON

 {